-Little League offers free training through Little League University (LittleLeagueU.org) as well as clinics, seminars and materials for league officers in all duties.
-The booklet "A Year in the Life of Hometown Little League" (LittleLeague.org/Hometown) follows a fictional league through a year of operation, showing the right way to solve the most common problems that arise.
-For information on ordering the booklet, or on attending a seminar, contact your Regional Office.
+Little League offers free training through Little League University (LittleLeagueU.org) as well as clinics, seminars, and materials for league officers in all duties.
+Leagues are strongly encouraged to utilize the League Resource Guide that is mailed annually to all U.S. League Presidents listed on the Little League Data Center.
+The Resource Guide is also available at LittleLeagueU.org.
+Another resource is "A Year in the Life of Hometown Little League" (LittleLeague.org/Hometown) which follows a fictional league through a year of operation, showing the right way to solve the most common problems that arise.
+For information on attending a seminar, contact your Regional Office.